Ankush109/ADAT_FINAL_APP/README.md

-# Talk-A-Tive
+# ADAT

-Devchat is a Full Stack Chatting App.
+ADAT is a Full Stack Ecommerce APP
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

 ## Tech Stack